Investing in uncertain times

 There will always be some bumps along the way and that is the nature of investing.
 This won’t change.
 One of the best pieces of advice that was given to me many years ago now and that I always remember, is that:

-if you are waiting for a better time to invest, you will always be waiting.
+If you are waiting for a better time to invest, you will always be waiting.

 Typically, it hasn't been the easiest ride over the past few years.
 Just as there seemed to be some light at the end of the tunnel coming out of the pandemic, it is unlikely anyone expected a war.
 The Ukraine situation is a tragedy and one that could have lasting consequences.
 This has only served to exacerbate the sharp rises already being seen with the cost of living situation post pandemic and it is also likely there will be more economic ups and downs to come.
 However, if history has taught us anything, it is that markets can overreact in the short term but be resilient over the medium to long term.